 - Build citations for you business and making sure you are listed in as many online directories as possible, such as Yelp and Google My Business.
-You can start by scanning your listings and find out how well your business currently shows up in local searches.

 - Use Google advertising so your ad shows at the top of the search results page when someone searches “hotels in [your area]”.